yaraalaa0/mobilerobot_control/README.md

 # mobilerobot_control

 This is a ROS program, that simulates the navigation behaviour of an UGV robot in an environment of 6 rooms.
 The program asks the user to enter a request to specify what he wants the robot to do.
-The use can choose between 5 requests:
+The user can choose between 5 requests:

 1 -> go to a random target position (out of 6 possible target positions) - using move_base -